1–2 spots available for Q2 · Claim yours

 • Verify by running a malware scanner (Wordfence, Sucuri SiteCheck, or ClamAV) against the backup

-If all backups are infected, restore from your last known-clean source code (git) and a database dump you can hand-inspect.
+If every backup is infected, restore from your last known-clean source code (git) and a database dump you can hand-inspect.
 Any backup from before you linked the domain to the compromised host is typically safe.

 8. Restore, then scan